Josyf Slipyj: Reorganization of UGCC life

 From the start of his arrival in Rome the Major Archbishop strove to organize the self-management of the local Ukrainian Catholic Church, headed by the patriarch.
 This idea was not supported by the Apostolic See.

 In 1968, 1970, 1973 and 1976 Cardinal Slipyj visited countries in Europe, America, Asia and Australia in order to strengthen the ties with the Ukrainian diaspora overseas, and to reinvigorate the religious life of the Ukrainian Greek Catholic Church abroad.
 During these years he also took part in three international Eucharistic Congresses (Bombay, Bogota, Melbourne).

 In 1977, Slipyj consecrated Ivan Choma, Stefan Czmil and Lubomyr Husar as bishops without approval of the pope.
 These consecrations caused much annoyance to the Roman Curia as episcopal consecrations without papal permission were considered illicit in the Canon Law in force at the time.

 As a Major Archbishop with Patriarchal rights, Slipyj gathered a number of synods of the Ukrainian Greek Catholic Church.
 The most significant ones took place in 1969, 1971 and 1973.
 During the last Synod, the constitution of the UGCC patriarchal arrangement was adopted.
 Slipyj published his ordinances in "Evangelicum of the Major Archbishop of the Byzantine-Ukrainian rite" starting from 1964.

 In Rome, he bought and rebuilt church of Saints Sergius and Bacchus for Ukrainian Catholics.
 On the territory of church both museum and hostel were founded.
-In 1967-1968, the cathedral of Santa Sofia on Via Boccea was built in Rome at his orders.
+In 1967–1968, the church of Santa Sofia on Via Boccea was built in Rome at his orders.

 In 1960 he revitalized the Ukrainian Theological Scientific Society in exile and restored the publishing of "Bohoslovia" (Theology) in 1963 and the journal "Dzvony" (Bells) in 1976.

 In 1963 Slipyj organized the Ukrainian Catholic University of St. Clement with an academic publishing house.

 Death and burial

 Although Slipyj was banned from entering Ukraine by the leaders of the USSR, including Nikita Khrushchev, nevertheless he refused to give up his Soviet passport.

 He died in Rome on 7 September 1984.
+His body lay in state at the church of Santa Sofia on Via Boccea; Pope John Paul II visited to pay his respects.
 After the dissolution of the Soviet Union, his relics were returned to St. George's Cathedral in Lviv, and were reburied there on 27–29 August 1992.

 His cause for canonisation has been introduced at Rome.